eduard93/Cache-MDX2JSON/README.md

 - `User` is a Caché user to create or modify.
 He will be given SELECT access to %DeepSee_Dashboard.Definition table in `Namespace`
 - `Password` must be supplied alongside User parameters
 - `SourceDir` - all xmls from this directory would be imported and compiled
+- `Import` - import code from GitHub or `SourceDir`, defaults to 1, set to 0 to skip import

 Update